- West Wycombe Parish Council

 The Burial Ground and the field beyond, were leased to the Parish Council by Sir Francis Dashwood for the purpose in 1987 and the terms of the lease state "Interments in this burial ground are only allowed for residents of the Civil Parish of West Wycombe, since its inception in 1987 and whose name is on the Civil Electoral Roll.

-Current burial fees together with rules and regulations can be found in the Governance Section above and photographs in the Gallery
+Current Burial Fees, Rules and Regulations can be found in the Governance Section above and photographs in the Gallery

 A full list of interments can be found on our Interments Page